PracticingDeveloper/practicingruby.com/_posts/2012-12-11-adventure-in-prototypes.md

 categories: articles
 author: Avdi Grimm
 permalink: articles/adventure-in-prototypes
+summary: Build a text adventure game and a prototype-based object model, at the same time! (w.
+Avdi Grimm)
+issue_number: '5.10'
 ---

 *This article was written by Avdi Grimm.
 Avdi is a [Ruby Rogue][rogue], a